RocketChat/docs-old/contributing/security/README.md

 ## If you find a Security Issue

-> Please email the details to Rocket.Chat's security team at `security@rocket.chat`
+> Please email the details to Rocket.Chat's security team at `security@rocket.chat` or report directly into our [HackerOne Program.](https://hackerone.com/rocket_chat)

 Our security team will respond to confirm receipt of your message, review and plan the mitigation of the issue appropriately, as well as set a timeline for a new release or patch.